Dental Practice Software Development Company

 • Automated recall, reminder, and re-engagement workflows that bring patients back on schedule

 RaftLabs builds custom dental practice software for independent practices, DSOs, and dental tech companies.
-We develop patient scheduling systems, treatment planning tools, dental charting, insurance billing and claims management, HIPAA-compliant patient records, automated recall and reminder workflows, loyalty and referral programs, and multi-location group management platforms.
+We build patient scheduling systems, treatment planning tools, dental charting, insurance billing and claims management, HIPAA-compliant patient records, automated recall and reminder workflows, loyalty and referral programs, and multi-location group management platforms.
+Most projects ship in 10 to 14 weeks at a fixed, agreed cost.
 We've shipped 20+ loyalty and patient engagement platforms across healthcare-adjacent service businesses.

 Vodafone